This homemade Thai red curry recipe is so easy, you won’t even think about ordering takeout tonight.

 I realize that curry enthusiasts will be horrified at the idea of using a pre-made curry product.
 I understand why – it’s hard to beat the flavours of fresh spices.
 That being said, I also appreciate the convenience of the pre-made product, so I decided to make the bottled curry paste work for me.

-However, it is important to note that the level of spiciness can vary greatly from brand to brand, and you may not like as much spice as I do.
+It is important to note, though, that the level of spiciness can vary greatly from brand to brand, and you may not like as much spice as I do.
+I’ve outlined my recommendations for the 3 most common brands that I could find in the photo above.
 Try adding a small amount of paste to the pan, and then taste it.
 If it’s not flavourful enough for you, add a little bit more.
 Keep going until you find the amount that works for you.

 Thai Red Curry with Chicken and Pineapple